- Certified Trainer

 LAREDO Level 3 clinics are designed for 3-person mechanics and more advanced levels of play.
 These clinics combine classroom training and challenging on-field observations that emphasize proper positioning and a focus on key areas of responsibility.
 The registration fee for a LAREDO 3 clinic after receiving an invite is $100.

 |Chapel Hill||NC||July 27-30|

 The purpose of this program is to honor Scott Boyle’s name and legacy by facilitating the growth of less experienced officials around the country.
 The goal of this program is to develop officials, not grade them.
 As such, observers will be trained to identify and communicate key areas for improvement in working officials, and will be tasked with checking to see if these officials have implemented the suggestions into their games.

 Experienced officials will be trained in observation, evaluation, and communication, and then sent to observe working officials throughout the spring season.
 Since the goal of the program is to help officials grow, each official will be observed at least twice in order to determine if he/she was able to implement the suggestions for improvement.

 The applications for the 2017 Scott Boyle Grant will open in August.

 US Lacrosse National Convention Scholarships

 US Lacrosse Officials Education Department is once again providing scholarships to the 2016 National Convention.
 A total of $5,000 dollars is awarded to officials attending the US Lacrosse National Convention.
 The quantity and amount of scholarships is determined by district.

-The applications for the 2016 US Lacrosse Convention Scholarship is now closed.
+The applications for the 2017 US Lacrosse Convention Scholarship will open in August.